What is Dropless Cataract Surgery?

 1/27/2015 TV 6 News Story: Dropless™ Cataract Surgery

-A new alternative is available!
-At the end of the cataract procedure, a specially prepared antibiotic/steroid formulation is administered transzonularly by the surgeon directly into the anterior vitreous of the eye.
-If any bacteria are present in that area, they are eradicated.
+At the end of the cataract procedure, a transzonular specially prepared antibiotic/steroid formulation is administered by our surgeons directly into the vitreous of the eye.
+This is designed to eradicate any bacteria introduced into that important ocular compartment at the time of surgery.
 This eliminates the need for eyedrops after surgery for 95% of patients and the cost and aggravation associated with them.
 Even more important, the incidence of sight threatening infections after cataract surgery is reduced to negligible levels or about 1/20,000 cases.
 That means if every cataract patient in Columbus received this medication at the end of the cataract procedure we might expect to see only one case of sight-threatening infection in our community every two years!

 Our patients who have had Dropless cataract surgery uniformly prefer it.